 This post tells you how to fix the problem of iPhone contacts not showing up in address book, messages, recently calls and FaceTime.

-After updating to new software, restoring from iTunes/iCloud or backing up your device, just like the user said above, you might also encounter the similar issue and found contacts not showing up on your iPhone 7 Messages and Phone apps, or even on your FaceTime calling history.
+After updating to iOS 11 or the latest iOS 11.1, restoring from iTunes/iCloud or backing up your device, just like the user said above, you might also encounter the similar issue and found contacts not showing up on your iPhone 7 Messages and Phone apps, or even on your FaceTime calling history.
 Sometimes, this issue can be easily fixed by a simply iPhone restart.
 But normally we couldn't easily get through after many tries.
-So in this post, in order to fix this iOS problem, we offer you some tips that we collected and hope they could be helpful.
+So in this post, in order to fix this iOS 11 problem, we offer you some tips that we collected and hope they could be helpful.

 Before trying all tips below, you'd better backup your iPhone 7 to iTunes first.

 If you are using iCloud contacts sync, you should make sure that iPhone contacts is syncing with your iCloud correctly.
-Firstly, you should login with the correct iCloud account and password and then turn on the iCloud sync by going to Settings > iCloud > Contacts.
+Firstly, you should login with the correct iCloud account and password, then turn on the iCloud sync by going to Settings > iCloud > Contacts.

 If you have turned on your contacts sync and found the contacts still not showing up, you can have a try to turn the sync off and then turn on to refresh the sync between your device and iCloud.
 And before you turning on, you'd better restart your iPhone.

 If you are using Gmail or other online contact service, you should turn on them by going to Settings > Contacts > Accounts.
 Firstly, you should make sure your online contact account is added to the Accounts list.
 After that, go into the account and turn on Contacts sync.

 If you created some contact groups by using iCloud, you can run Contacts app and tap Group on the top left corner to check whether you allow them to show on your iPhone contact list.

 4. Restore from iTunes or iCloud.